 - a.
 Move the travel control lever slowly and in small amounts from the "NEUTRAL" position toward the full "REVERSE" position.
 Do not travel at full speed in reverse. - b.
-Always keep your hand on the travel control lever when moving in reverse. - c.
+Always keep your hand on the travel control lever when moving in reverse, - c.
 Return the travel control lever to the "NEUTRAL" position to stop. - d.
 Actuate the brake pedal if the "NEUTRAL" position does not stop the tractor.

-Always be careful and look behind when you drive in reverse.
+Always be careful and look behind when you drive in reverse,

 Do not travel in reverse down a hill.
 Use reverse travel to move up a hill.
-Always forward travel when you come down a hill.
+Always use forward travel when you come down a hill.

-8. The travel control lever controls both speed and power available to the rear wheels of the tractor.
+The travel control lever controls both speed and power available to the rear wheels the tractor.

 During operation, the load on the tractor will change.
-Adjust the position of the travel control lever as required.
+Adjust the position of the tractor will change.
+Adjust the position of the tractor will change.

-9. TO USE RETARD TRAVEL - Hillside Operation
+9. TO USE RETARD TRAVEL - Hillside Operation.